Whose Data is it anyway?

 - Gain an understanding of data do's and don'ts – marketers should continually familiarise themselves with consumers’ data rights and the law.
 Introducing training across an organisation should help to make the correct data approach and procedures the responsibility of the whole business, and a development priority for all staff.
 Similarly, consumers should also better understand their data protection rights.

-Find out more details about the ‘Whose data is it anyway?’ report by visiting: https://exchange.cim.co.uk/thought-leadership/whose-data-is-it-anyway/
+Find out more details about the report on CIM Exchange: ‘Whose data is it anyway?’.

 – ENDS –